 Experience has taught us that only a comprehensive strategy — including a strong focus on both treatment and prevention — will work effectively to halt the epidemic.

 Since 2004, five major pharmaceutical companies — Bristol-Myers Squibb, Gilead, Merck & Co., Pfizer and Janssen Sciences Ireland UC (formerly Tibotec Pharmaceuticals), one of the Janssen Pharmaceutical Companies — entered into six non-exclusive, royalty-free licenses with IPM to develop, manufacture and distribute eight antiretroviral (ARV) products as microbicides in developing countries.

 These royalty-free licenses ensure that any new product will be provided at little or no cost in the settings where such new tools are most urgently needed.
 These agreements serve as a model of public-private partnership in fostering global health solutions.

 In 2014, the royalty-free license for the ARV dapivirine expanded to an exclusive worldwide rights agreement with Janssen.

 Current Product Development Partnerships

-There are currently 17 PDPs working to alleviate and eliminate the spread of high-priority diseases worldwide.
+PDPs are working to alleviate and eliminate the spread of high-priority diseases worldwide: